List of commercial nuclear reactors

 This is a list of all the commercial nuclear reactors in the world, sorted by country, with operational status.
 The list only includes civilian nuclear power reactors used to generate electricity for a power grid.
 All commercial nuclear reactors use nuclear fission.
-As of March 2023, there are 422 operable power reactors in the world, with a combined electrical capacity of 377.9 GW.
-Additionally, there are 58 reactors under construction and 104 reactors planned, with a combined capacity of 65 GW and 107 GW, respectively, while 325 more reactors are proposed.
+As of May 2025, there are 439 operable power reactors in the world, with a combined electrical capacity of 397.7 GW.
+Additionally, there are 68 reactors under construction and 108 reactors planned, with a combined capacity of 74 GW and 103 GW, respectively, while 359 more reactors are proposed.
 For non-power reactors, see List of nuclear research reactors.
-For fuel plants see List of Nuclear Reprocessing Plants.
+For fuel plants see List of nuclear reprocessing plants.
 Where not otherwise specified, all information is sourced from the Power Reactor Information System (PRIS) of the International Atomic Energy Agency (IAEA).

-In the following tables, the net capacity or reference unit power, expressed in megawatt (MW), is the maximum electricity output under reference ambient conditions, after deducting the losses within the system including the energy transformers.
+In the following tables, the capacity (expressed in megawatt, MW) refers to the net capacity, or the maximum electricity output under reference ambient conditions, after deducting the losses within the system including the energy transformers.